 Faculty and academics with annual borrowing privileges may request to establish another person as a proxy borrower.
-This person is able to borrow and recall Library items on behalf of the faculty member, with the same loan periods and privileges that said faculty would have in person.
+This person is able to borrow Library items on behalf of the faculty member, with the same loan periods and privileges that said faculty would have in person.
 The proxy borrower may also be able to view all information in the faculty member's library account via My Account.
 The faculty member may also request that the proxy borrower be able to request items via Interlibrary Loan on the faculty member's behalf.
-All items borrowed or recalled by the proxy borrower are the responsibility of the faculty member who has authorized the proxy borrower.
+All items borrowed or requested by the proxy borrower are the responsibility of the faculty member who has authorized the proxy borrower.
 A faculty member may have up to three proxy borrowers at any one time.

 This privilege is intended to help faculty in their research work for the University, not for any other purpose.
 Faculty must have a library account in good standing in order to request or renew a proxy borrower.

 To request a proxy borrower or renew an existing proxy borrower account, use the Proxy Borrower Request form.